Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 #### Configuration of poisoning tests

 Since the memory poisoning tests will require the use of interfaces specific to the sanitizers used to poison memory, they must be guarded by new config options, for example `MBEDTLS_TEST_PSA_COPYING_ASAN` and `MBEDTLS_TEST_PSA_COPYING_VALGRIND`, as well as `MBEDTLS_TEST_HOOKS`.
 These would be analogous to the existing `MBEDTLS_TEST_CONSTANT_FLOW_MEMSAN` and `MBEDTLS_TEST_CONSTANT_FLOW_VALGRIND`.
 Since they require special tooling and are for testing only, these options should not be present in `mbedtls_config.h`.
 Instead, they should be set only in a new component in `all.sh` that performs the copy testing with Valgrind or ASan.

+#### Validation of validation for copying

+To make sure that we can correctly detect functions that access their input/output buffers rather than the copies, it is necessary to write a test function that misbehaves and test it with memory poisoning.
+Specifically, the function should:

+* Read its input buffer and after calling the input-buffer-copying function to create a local copy of its input.
+* Write to its output buffer before and after calling the output-buffer-copying function to copy-back its output.

+Then, write a test that uses this function with memory poisoning and ensure that it fails.
+Since we are expecting a failure due to memory-poisoning, run this test separately from the rest of the memory-poisoning testing.